awsdocs/aws-storagegateway-user-guide/doc_source/GettingStarted-use-volumes.md

 + To learn more about storage volumes and how to manage them, see [Managing Your Gateway](managing-gateway-common.md)\.
 + To troubleshoot gateway problems, see [Troubleshooting Your Gateway](Troubleshooting-common.md)\.
 + To optimize your gateway, see [Optimizing Gateway Performance](Performance.md#Optimizing-common)\.
-+ To learn about Storage Gateway metrics and how you can monitor how your gateway performs, see [Monitoring Your Gateway and Resources](Main_monitoring-gateways-common.md)\)\.
++ To learn about Storage Gateway metrics and how you can monitor how your gateway performs, see [Monitoring Storage Gateway](Main_monitoring-gateways-common.md)\.
 + To learn more about configuring your gateway's iSCSI targets to store data, see [Connecting to Your Volumes to a Windows Client](initiator-connection-common.md#ConfiguringiSCSIClient)\.

 To learn about sizing your volume gateway's storage for real\-world workloads and cleaning up resources you don't need, see the following sections\.